Flamefork/fleet/README.md

 ## Gist

-Template is function of its arguments that returns string.
-Nothing more.
+0. Template is function of its arguments.
+0. HTML is better for HTML than some host language DSL (just cause HTML *is* DSL).
+0. Clojure is good :)

 ## Why Fleet?